dmmagdal/WikipediaEnSearch/README.md

          - Multiprocessing in Python: Pool [video](https://www.youtube.com/watch?v=u2jTn-Gj2Xw)
          - Python starmap (itertools): A short and easy intro [video](https://www.youtube.com/watch?v=wiwb5WAByFE)
  - Got ascii art from [here](https://patorjk.com/software/taag/#p=display&f=Sub-Zero&t=Wikipedia%20%0ASearch)
+ - Dev/performance notes:
+     - Despite being designed to scale but also run from consumer level hardware, the data preprocessing is NOT ideal for consumer hardware.
+     - Bag of words + vector preprocessing
+         - Could not run bag of words and vector preprocessing at the same time.
+Managed to OOM when the data was almost completely done.
+Current server hardware is not sufficient for this but it's interesting to see those limits.
+         - Estimated runtime on 16 cores was around 24 hours per file.
+         - Used only 16 cores because it would create 16 instances of the embedding model and my server has 16GB VRAM per card.
+     - Bag of words preprocessing only
+         - Estimated runtime on 32 cores was around 4 hours per file.
+         - Task is CPU bound only.
+     - Vector preprocessing only
+         - Estimated runtime on 16 cores was around hours per file.
+         - Task can be either CPU or GPU bound.

 ### Parsing Documents & Queries